Albert0i/RU330/security3.md

 For example, it's common in many enterprises to operate an internal certificate authority to issue certificates.
 But for the purpose of this demo, we'll create our own issuing certificate.
 So we'll effectively be acting like our own certificate authority.
 Let's use the `openssl` utility to create these files. `openssl` is pretty complex.
 So I'm just going to give a high-level description of the commands you need to run here.
 For all the details, check out the handout and the `openssl` [docs](https://wiki.openssl.org/index.php/Command_Line_Utilities).

-First, we'll create the issuing certificate's private key.
+First, we'll create the issuing certificate's *private key*.
 ```
 openssl genrsa -out ca.key 4096
 ```

-If you run this `openssl` command, you'll get a file called ca.key, which contains the private key.
+If you run this `openssl` command, you'll get a file called **ca.key**, which contains the private key.
 Then we'll use that private key to create the issuing certificate itself.
 ```
 openssl req -x509 -new -nodes -sha256 -key ca.key -days 3650 -subj /O=Redislabs/CN=Redis-Prod-CA -out ca.crt
 ```

-So when we run this command, we provide the ca.key file to create the issuing certificate, which is stored in the ca.crt file.
+So when we run this command, we provide the ca.key file to create the issuing certificate, which is stored in the **ca.crt** file.
 Now that we have the issuing certificate, we'll create our server certificate.
-The first step is creating a private key for the server.
+The first step is creating a *private key* for the server.
 That's stored in the file redis.key.
 ```
 openssl genrsa -out redis.key 2048
 ```